915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ## 9\.7\.
 Odds and Ends

-Sometimes it is useful to have a data type similar to the Pascal ârecordâ or C âstructâ, bundling together a few named data items.
+Sometimes it is useful to have a data type similar to the Pascal “record” or C “struct”, bundling together a few named data items.
 The idiomatic approach is to use [`dataclasses`](../library/dataclasses.html#module-dataclasses "dataclasses: Generate special methods on user-defined classes.") for this purpose: